-Our revenue levels cannot maintain our current network of roads, footpaths, kerbs, gutters, parks and playgrounds which we all use.
+Our revenue levels cannot maintain our current network of roads, footpaths, kerbs, gutters, parks and playgrounds.
 We have a backlog of maintenance that is not being addressed adequately.

 The Integrated Planning and Reporting framework

 The Integrated Planning and Reporting framework is how NSW councils plan services and projects within the community.